Why Machine Footprint Matters When Moving Mulch or Soil

 The Simple Answer

-Machine footprint matters because access, turf impact, beds, slopes, gates, and obstacles often limit where machines can safely or practically place material.
+Machine footprint matters because access, turf impact, beds, slopes, gates, curbs, obstacles, turning room, and dump control often limit where machines can safely or practically place material.

-A wheelbarrow can reach tighter areas with more control, but it becomes slow and tiring over distance.
+A wheelbarrow can reach tighter areas and provide more controlled placement, but pushing loaded wheelbarrows over distance is slow and tiring.

 The W.I.T.C.H.™ connects both advantages.